69th Year! 69th Year!

 Bernard Manning performed on Wednesday 7th March 2001.

-A fourteen-week £2 million refurbishment was completed and £5 ticket holders filled the hall once more at 21:00 on Friday 15th July 2005.
-The work was carried out by the following principle contractors:
+A fourteen-week £2 million refurbishment including extending the mezzanine level and installing a lift was completed and £5 ticket holders filled the hall once more at 21:00 on Friday 15th July 2005.
+The work was carried out by the following contractors:

 Joinery: John Buchanan Joiners Ltd of Motherwell